 Inspect the safety belt systems periodically to make sure they work properly and are not damaged.
 Inspect the safety belts to make sure there are no nicks, wears or cuts, replacing if necessary.
-All safety belt assemblies, including retractors, buckles, front seat belt buckle assemblies (slide bar)(if equipped), shoulder belt height adjusters (if equipped), child safety seat tether bracket assemblies (if equipped), and attaching hardware, should be inspected after a collision.
+All safety belt assemblies, including retractors, buckles, front seat belt buckle assemblies, buckle support assemblies (slide bar-if equipped), shoulder belt height adjusters (if equipped), shoulder belt guide on seatback (if equipped), child safety seat tether bracket assemblies (if equipped), and attaching hardware, should be inspected after a collision.
 Ford recommends that all safety belt assemblies used in vehicles involved in a collision be replaced.
 However, if the collision was minor and a qualified technician finds that the belts do not show damage and continue to operate properly, they do not need to be replaced.
 Safety belt assemblies not in use during a collision should also be inspected and replaced if either damage or improper operation is noted.